 Can I stay and travel in Burma after the cruise?

 No, you cannot do so under the entry permit granted for the diving Burma cruise.
 At the end of the trip you will return to Thailand.
-If you wish to visit Burma you must apply for a visa at the Burmese Embassy in your country or in Bangkok.
-There are also specialist travel agencies for Myanmar.
+If you wish to visit Myanmar you must apply for a visa at the Burmese Embassy in your country or in Bangkok.
+There are also specialist travel agencies that can help you arrange this.

-Why do you not recommend any resorts in Burma?
+Why do you not recommend any resorts in the country?

 Really there is only 1 dive resort in the Mergui Archipelago and staying there will limit your diving to just a few spots.
 Plus the best diving is far from the resort's island.
 Further, a resort stay follows the same travel regulations as a cruise so you are not permitted to visit the Burma mainland either.
 After your stay you would have to return to Thailand.
 The only way to really get to experience the full wonder of the beautiful islands of the Mergui Archipelago is by liveaboard.